Eliodoro Villazón

 Eliodoro Villazón Montaño (22 January 1848 – 12 September 1939) was a Bolivian lawyer and politician who served as the 27th president of Bolivia from 1909 to 1913 and as the 15th vice president of Bolivia from 1904 to 1909.

 Early life

 Villazón was born on January 22, 1848, in the town of Sacaba in the department of Cochabamba.
 He was the son of José Manuel Villazón and Manuela Montaño.
+His great uncle was General Anastasio Villazón.
 He graduated as a lawyer from the University of San Francisco Xavier and one of the most distinguished lawmakers in the country.

 At the age of twenty, during the de facto government of President Mariano Melgarejo (1864-1871), Villazón founded the newspaper El Ferroviario.
 Villazon married Enriqueta Torrico.

 Political career

 He began his political career at a very young age, joining the Partido Rojo, a party founded by former president José María Linares.
 He was also a municipal councilor for the city of Cochabamba and Deputy for the department of Cochabamba on several occasions.

 At the age of twenty-three, Villazón attended the National Assembly of 1871 which had been called by the government of newly installed President Agustín Morales after the overthrow of Melgarejo.
 Furthermore, he attended the Conventions of 1880 and 1889 as a delegate.
 He was Minister of Finance and Industry during the government of President Narciso Campero, in which he also represented Bolivia as its financial agent in Europe.
 Specialized in finance, Villazón made a considerable fortune by managing the fortunes of several magnates of his time, including that of Francisco Argandoña and Gregorio Pacheco.

 Because of his affluence and political power, he was one of the main founders of the Liberal Party of Bolivia and supported his party during the Bolivian Civil War of 1898-1899.
 He was Minister of Foreign Relations during the government of liberal President José Manuel Pando, and he devoted himself to resolving border conflicts with Bolivia's neighboring countries.

 During the presidency of Ismael Montes, Villazón became Vice President of Bolivia at the age of 56, serving from 1904 to 1909.
 He also worked as a defense attorney in the Bolivian-Peruvian border dispute over the Manuripi.